alex7kom/node-travelpayouts/README-en.md

 * `token` — an API token.
 Required if you are going to use restricted APIs.

+* `marker` — your unique affiliate identifier.
+Required for Flight Search API.

+* `host` — your website host or app name.
+Required for Flight Search API.

 * `requestOptions` — [request](https://github.com/request/request) options, which will be used by default.
 Use it to specify a proxy, timeout, etc.

 ## All methods